willforman/twitter-sentiment-analysis-webapp/README.md

 # Twitter Sentiment Analysis
 This web app performs sentiment analysis on Twitter.
+The two features are search and the overall sentiment chart.

 ## Search
 User can search for a phrase, and see a chart of the sentiment of the last 100 tweets with this phrase.